 BASS WORTHY LEADERS AND TIPPET The one other piece of gear we would recommend changing in preparation for this style of fishing would be your leader.
 Because of the size of flies we're fishing for bass, a heavier, stouter leader than your standard trout setup works well in turning them over.
 If you already have saltwater or salmon leaders, they'll work well too!

 For tippet size, match it to your leader appropriately, and anything from an 8-16lb size works well.
-Using abrasion resistant materiel for your leader and tippet will also pay off in spades.
-These fish often live in and around rocks, fallen timber, and vegetation making abrasion is a real issue.
+Using abrasion resistant material for your leader and tippet will also pay off in spades.
+These fish often live in and around rocks, fallen timber, and vegetation making abrasion a real issue.